barend-erasmus/simple-cryptocurrency/README.md

 When a node receives a full blockchain it does a few validations before accepting it.

-The validation are:
+The validations are:

-* The blockchain received should be longer than the one it currently has.
+* Blockchain received should be longer than the one it currently has.
 * All blocks in the blockchain should be valid.
+See below how a valid block is defined.

 If all the validations are met, it will replace its own blockchain with the received blockchain.

+### Receiving a block

+When a node receives a block it does a few validations before accepting it.

+The validations are:

+* Block should be valid.
+* Block should be the next block in the chain by index.
+* Transaction(s) in the block should be valid.
+See below how a valid transaction is defined.

+If all the validations are met, it will add the block to its own blockchain.

+### Receiving a transaction

+## How are blocks validated?

+* Hash should be valid.
+* Transaction(s) should be valid.

+## How are transactions validated?

+* Signature should be valid.
+* According to the ledger, the `from address` needs to have sufficient funds.

 ## Resources